-B ED FORMS DOMINANT GRAIN SIZE RANGE OF BED SLOPE
+BED FORMS DOMINANT GRAIN SIZE RANGE OF BED SLOPE

 Dune-ripple Sand and fine gravel ≤ 0.2

 Riffle-pool Gravel and cobbles < 2

 Plane bad Cobbles and gravel 1÷4

 Step-pool/cascade Boulders and cobbles > 3

-Typology Confined Confined Range of APPLICATIONApplied to single- CONFINED with bedree POSSIBLE to observed Applied to single-thread channels.
-Not evaluated in the case of confined with bedrock, and in the case of deep streams when it is not possible to observe the bed configuration A Bed forms cor based on the morphologies determine une isistent with the mean valley slope: bed configuration corresponds to that expected, mean valley slope along the reach ($Table l$).
-Included in this class are also the imposed by natural factors (e.g. log steps, landslides, etc.) which locally can expected bed forms (e.g. riffles in a steep reach, etc.). В Bed forms not consistent with the mean valley slope: bed configuration does not correspond to that expected, based on the mean valley slope along the reach (Table 1), because of presence of transversal structures (dams, check dams, weirs, sills, ramps, etc.).
-Included in this class are also the morphologies imposed by natural factors (e.g. log steps, landslides, etc.) which locally can determine unexpected bed forms (e.g. riffles in a steep reach, etc.). С Complete alter or the distance forms.
-Genera length > 40÷50 ration of bed forms: all cases in which the bed is completely artificial (revetments) between transversal structures is so close as to not allow the creation of natural bed lly this is the case when the scour pool downstream of each structure extends for a 0% of the distance between two successive structures.
+TYPOLOGY Confined RANGE OF APPLICATION APPLIED TO SINGLE-THREAD CHANNELS.
+NOT EVALUATED IN THE CASE OF CONFINED WITH BEDROCK, AND IN THE CASE OF DEEP STREAMS WHEN IT IS NOT POSSIBLE TO OBSERVE THE BED CONFIGURATION A Bed forms consistent with the mean valley slope: bed configuration corresponds to that expected based on the mean valley slope along the reach ( Table 1 ).
+Included in this class are also the morphologies imposed by natural factors (e.g. log steps, landslides, etc.) which locally car determine unexpected bed forms (e.g. riffles in a steep reach, etc.). В Bed forms not consistent with the mean valley slope: bed configuration does not correspond to that expected, based on the mean valley slope along the reach ( Table 1 ), because of presence of transversal structures (dams, check dams, weirs, sills, ramps, etc.).
+Included in this class are also the morphologies imposed by natural factors (e.g. log steps, landslides, etc.) which locally can determine unexpected bed forms (e.g. riffles in a steep reach, etc.). С Complete alteration of bed forms: all cases in which the bed is completely artificial (revetments or the distance between transversal structures is so close as to not allow the creation of natural beforms.
+Generally this is the case when the scour pool downstream of each structure extends for length > 40÷50% of the distance between two successive structures.